haydenykh/SainsOrScienceBot/CONTRIBUTE.md

 For the **description** box, put in what you would like to add.
 For instance, you want to add new questions to the bot.
 In there, put on **3** things.
 First, **the question**, either BM or BI.
 Second, **the choices** & **the answer** for it.
 Third, **the question type**.
 The question type can be [`objective`](#objective-type), [`structural_write`](#structural-write-type), [`structural_fitb`](#structural-fitb-type) or [`structural_tick`](#structural-tick-type).
 You can also provide an image (must be in `png` or `jpg` format) and a hint.

-You can also assign labels such as `feature`, `bug`, etc. You can leave it blanks as contributors or the owner will assign it themselves.
+You can also assign labels such as `feature`, `bug`, etc. You can leave it blank as contributors or the owner will assign it themselves.

 Then you can submit it!